What the One Big Beautiful Bill Act means for charitable giving

 Download a PDF of this article

-Whether you give regularly or make large one-time gifts, understanding these new rules will help you maximize your philanthropic impact and potentially reduce your tax burden.
-Here’s a look at eight changes and what they mean for your giving—now and down the road.
+Whether you give regularly or make large one-time gifts, knowing how these rules work can help you maximize your philanthropic impact and potentially reduce your tax burden.
+Here’s a look at eight tax law changes and what they mean for your giving—now and down the road.

 Key takeaways: